cthoyt/cthoyt.github.io/_posts/2025-04-18-python-default-typing-dilemma.md

 GitHub.

 The motivation behind this comes from my work in biomedical data integration and the semantic web.
-I wrot the [`curies`](https://github.com/cthoyt/curies) Python package to provide a fully generic and reusable data model for representing pairs of prefixes and local unique identifiers via the [`curies.Reference`](https://curies.readthedocs.io/en/latest/api/curies.Reference.html) class.
+I wrote the [`curies`](https://github.com/cthoyt/curies) Python package to provide a fully generic and reusable data model for representing pairs of prefixes and local unique identifiers via the [`curies.Reference`](https://curies.readthedocs.io/en/latest/api/curies.Reference.html) class.